December 19, 2016 2 min read

 Snoring is particularly prevalent among overweight people.
 The primary reason for this is that overweight people have a bulky throat issue.

 Others snore due to a physiological problem, particularly due to their long soft palate or uvula.
 The soft palate is the structure that you can see dangling at the back of your mouth.
 In snorers, their uvulas can narrow the air passageway between the nose and the throat.
 Additionally, the uvula can also vibrate against the other parts in the airway, blocking the airway which, in turn, leads to snoring.

-Snorers should immediately seek a snoring solution, not only because their problem is a nuisance to their bed mates, but also because snoring can lead to serious health problems, including obstructive sleep apnea and central sleep apnea.
+Snorers should immediately seek a solution for causes of snoring, not only because their problem is a nuisance to their bed mates, but also because snoring can lead to serious health problems, including obstructive sleep apnea and central sleep apnea.